-Read about the latest pilot Fellowship findings below and watch this space for news about next steps in terms of roll out of the model, following a consultation about where the Fellowship sits in the CPD landscape and what makes it an unique offering with impact.
+Read about the Scotland pilot Fellowship findings below and watch this space for news about next steps in terms of roll out of the model, following a consultation about where the Fellowship sits in the CPD landscape and what makes it an unique offering with impact.

 Impacts on artists and organisations